 Cooking can indeed be a messy affair, and it's inevitable that your newly revamped cabinets will require some upkeep.
 The good news is that maintaining their freshness is just as straightforward as it was with your former ones.
 Regardless of whether they boast a lacquered, stained, or laminated finish, these surfaces are often designed for effortless maintenance.
 If you're uncertain about the best care practices, keep reading to discover the simple methods to ensure your kitchen cabinets remain beautiful and enhance the overall look of your NJ home.

 What is the best solution for cleaning refaced cabinets?

 When deciding on the best solution to clean cabinets keep the cabinet's finish in mind.
 Cabinets with flat paint or simply bare wood can be more sensitive to cleaning and easier to damage.
 In this case, cleaning solutions that are gentle or chemical free are the best way to prevent damage when you need to clean or de-grease your cabinets.
 In comparison cabinets with lacquer or high-gloss paint finishes are more durable, and you can use stronger cleaning solutions.
 Here are four of the most common cleaning solutions.

 A Sponge & Hot Water

 If a stain is fresh, then you may not need a cleaner at all.
-A sponge soaked in hot water is an easy way to clean cabinets that just became dirty.
+A sponge soaked in hot water is an easy way to clean cabinets that have just become dirty.
 This is a very safe cleaning method, and due to a lack of chemicals, safe for all types of refaced cabinet surfaces.
 Soak a sponge in a bucket of hot water, wring it out, and wipe down the cabinets.
 If stains are not being removed a scrubbing pad can help loosen them.
-Once the cabinets are clean dry them with a clean towel and apply wood wax if desired for a nicer finish.
+Once the cabinets are clean, dry them with a clean towel and apply wood wax if desired for a nicer finish.